educationafjrotc/ca935theducation/README.md

     1. Change the image on index.html to something else

     2. The fonts are in the same directory as the html files because firefox won't load them if they are in a different folder.
 If you find a way to get the page load properly and have the font files in the static folder please implement it.
+    3. If you want to make a new webpage check /static/templates for help!